open-austin/project-ideas/ISSUE_TEMPLATE.md

 - [x] Create this idea issue
 - [x] Flesh out the who, where, and what questions above
-- [ ] Start the conversation about this new idea on [Slack](https://openaustin-slackin.herokuapp.com/) (this project uses [#general](https://open-austin.slack.com/messages/C036FLME2) <!-- replace this with your preferred channel -->)
+- [ ] Start the conversation about this idea on [Slack](https://openaustin-slackin.herokuapp.com/) Replace this link to the [#general](https://open-austin.slack.com/messages/C036FLME2) channel with your project's preferred channel.
-- [ ] Respond with at least one update on this issue within the next month

 #### Checklist for ACTIVE projects :fire:
 Let's get this project started!
 When this idea starts taking off, the Projects Core Team will start helping this project's lead(s) out with project management and connecting you to resources you may need.
 To get there, please complete and check off the following:

 - [x] Post an update at least once a month to this issue.
 Use [BASEDEF](https://github.com/open-austin/cheatsheet-basedef) for ideas, but it's ok even if your update is just "nothing new happened this month" or "we saw a small increase in traffic to our app this month".
 If there's no activity for two months, that's no problem, life happens.
 We'll just label this as `backlog` so others know you'll get back to it when you have the time.
 If nobody hears from you at all in more than two months, we may mark it as `abandoned` so that others can pick up this idea and run with it.
 - [ ] Take 30 minutes to complete [Open Leadership 101](https://mozilla.teachable.com/p/open-leadership-101)
-- [ ] Create a [GitHub repository](https://github.com/new) and Slack channel for work.
+- [ ] Create a [GitHub repository](https://github.com/new).
+Ask for help setting up permissions if you want your repository to be within the [Open Austin Github organization](https://github.com/open-austin).
 - [ ] Create a [README file](https://mozilla.github.io/open-leadership-training-series/articles/opening-your-project/write-a-great-project-readme/) in your project repository.
 This file should help newcomers understand what your project is, why it's important, and kinds of help you're looking for.
 - [ ] [Create issues](https://mozilla.github.io/open-leadership-training-series/articles/get-your-project-online/project-set-up-for-collaboration-with-github/#assignment--add-your-first-issue) to describe each task that you plan to do or need help with and how a contributor can get started on that task.
 You might start and stop a lot, so consider issues as your to-do list.
 - [ ] Create a [team](https://help.github.com/articles/creating-a-team/) for your core contributors